learn-co-curriculum/dsc-how-to-use-reading-priorities/README.md

 # Adjusting the Schedule

 The readings for each day are chosen to prepare you for the lectures that will be delivered that day or the following day.
-However, you should feel free to adjust them as needed for your own learning.
+However, you should feel free to adjust your personal reading schedule as needed for your own learning.
 Some possible adjustments you might make:

 * If Monday’s readings cover material for a lecture that is happening on Tuesday afternoon, complete some of those readings on Tuesday morning instead.